dschmidt/go-layerfs/README.md

 └── f2.txt (content: foo)
 ```

-and `examples/lower` looks like this:
+and `examples/lower` looks like this

 ```
 .